Hygen Energy's story

 Clean hydrogen is forecast to meet 24% of the world’s energy demand by 2050 with the industry predicted to be worth $2.5tr by this date.
 With the UK home to leading hydrogen experts and R&D, there are huge opportunities to grow the hydrogen economy, reducing the country’s carbon footprint and increasing green jobs.

 The Herne Bay facility will support Transport for London and their fleet of hydrogen buses alongside other UK customers.
 Planning consent for the site has been granted and development is currently in the detailed engineering phase with the plant set to be fully operational by spring 2023.

 Hydrogen production is difficult currently because the only subsidies available are in transport.
 We expect this to change very quickly over the next few years and for opportunities to open up at every stage of the hydrogen supply chain.
-It’s the biggest and most exciting economic change that’s likely to happen in the UK in the next 20 years.
-If I was a young entrepreneur, this is the section of the economy I would be targeting because it will see huge growth and investment over the next 5, 10, 20 years.
+It may be the biggest and most exciting economic change that’s likely to happen in the UK in the next 20 years.
+Young entrepreneurs should target this section of the economy because it will see huge growth and investment over the next 5, 10, 20 years.